codefresh-io/docs.codefresh.io/_docs/getting-started/quick-start/verify-requirements.md

 1. Install on a different cluster, verifying that you meet the minimum requirements.

 **Uninstallation tips for existing runtimes**
-* Before you run uninstall an existing runtime from the CSDP UI, or run `cf runtime <name> uninstall` from the CLI, _delete_ all CSDP-related namespaces.
+* Before you run uninstall an existing runtime from the Codefresh UI, or run `cf runtime <name> uninstall` from the CLI, _delete_ all Codefresh-related namespaces.
 * If a namespace is frozen in the `Terminating` status, it could be because the namespace has resources with finalizers that are preventing deletion.
   Here's how you can remove finalizers using `k9s`:
   * In the `applications` view, do the following for each application: